NVIDIA/MinkowskiEngine/README.md

   - D-dimensional integer array + 1 dimension at the end for batch index
 - Pixel Distance
   - Distance between adjacent pixels. e.g., two stride-2 convolution layers will create features of pixel distance 4.

-# Design Choices

-- Each strided convolution (convolution with stride > 1) creates a new coordinate map.
-Since the map is defined only after strided convolution, I used pixel distance as the key for querying a coordinate map.
-   - If the pixel distances for input and output are the sames, use the same mapping for the input and output.
-- To define a sparse convolution, you need input and output coordinates, and input and output features that correspond to the coordinates.
-Given the input and output coordinates, a sparse convolution requires mapping from input to output for each kernel.
-A convolution can be uniquely defined given a tuple (pixeldistance, stride, kernelsize, dilation).
-- SCE uses cuBLAS, or cBLAS for all computation which speeds all computation.
-- All mappings and coordinates are stored in the Metadata object.
-The object is shared throughout a network.
-- Support arbitrary input sizes after initialization.

 # Notes